mnieper/scheme-libraries/README.md

 # Scheme Libraries

+This repository serves as a Scheme library incubator.

 ## Protector

 Protectors and protected parameters can be used to write pure effectful code.
 They replace the environment monad and the procedural sublanguage introduced in SRFI 165.